 \section{Incorporating Neighborhood Structure Information into NMF}

-Anomaly detection is by and large an unsupervised learning problem as the class labels of data records are unknown in the training set and one has to depend on the structure of the data to flag a potential anomaly.
-Anomalies could be \emph{global} and lie far away from most of the data points thus making it easy to identify them, or it could be \emph{local} and homogeneously co-exist around the regular data points and only be found if compared with proper neighboring set/clusters.
-Nonetheless, to differentiate the anomalies from the normal background one may need to solve two problems.
-The first is to find the appropriate local contexts/communities as latent feature groups and how the observations are related to these communities, and the second is to extract the standard characteristics of these communities in terms of the original features.
-We can reconstruct the original data points using the combination of these two low dimensional representations.
-The quality of the individual reconstruction can be then utilized to compare and judge all the data points for flagging and short listing potential anomalies.
+Anomaly detection is by and large an unsupervised learning problem as the class labels of data records are unknown in the training set.
+One has to depend on the structure of the data to flag a potential anomaly.
+Anomalies could be \emph{global} and lie far away from most of the data points, thus making it easy to identify them, or it could be \emph{local}, homogeneously co-exist around the regular data points, and only be found if compared with proper neighboring sets/clusters.
+Nonetheless, to differentiate the anomalies from the normal data points, one may need to solve two problems.
+The first is to find the appropriate local contexts/communities as the latent feature groups and the second is to extract the characteristics of these communities in terms of the features.
+We can reconstruct the original data points using the combination of the two low-dimensional representations.
+The reconstruction can then be used to judge a data point for flagging and short listing potential anomalies.
 NMF apparently provides an effective solution to both of these problems.
-However, as we have pointed out earlier, the traditional NMF framework does not take into consideration the neighborhood structure of data points while conducting clustering in the latent space and it will thereby produce unsatisfactory results in the presence of complicated manifolds.
-We try to bridge this gap by proposing a graph based approach to be used together with NMF to account for the existence of neighborhood structures and devising the according algorithm for anomaly detection.
-The formulation considers the local invariance property while obtaining the low dimensional representation and thus intuitively works better than the competing approaches.
+However, as we have pointed out earlier, the traditional NMF framework does not take into consideration the neighborhood structure of data points while conducting clustering in the latent space.
+It will thereby produce unsatisfactory results in the presence of complicated manifolds.
+We try to bridge this gap by proposing a graph-based approach, to be used together with NMF, to account for the existence of neighborhood structures.
+The new formulation considers the local invariance property while obtaining the low-dimensional representation, and thus works better than the traditional approaches.